-If you’re focusing solely on the numbers, you might fall into a trap.
-The high number of mentions does not mean your brand is doing great.
+Focusing solely on the numbers can be too narrow of a perspective.
+A great number of mentions doesn’t mean your brand is doing great.
 That’s because, in reality, the vast majority of those mentions could be terrible reviews.

 In this blog, we’ll focus on defining brand sentiment analysis, defining automatic and manual sentiment analysis, explaining why you should pay attention to it, and show you how to do it with Mediatoolkit.

 What is brand sentiment analysis?

 Brand sentiment analysis is, to put it simply, a way of determining the general attitude toward your brand, product, or service.

 The reason for using media monitoring is that people often express their opinions on social media channels.
-Since it’s impossible for you to manually search for every mention out there and evaluate it (especially if you’re a global brand), opting for a media monitoring is a great way to go.
+Since it’s impossible for you to manually search for every mention out there and evaluate it (especially if you’re a global brand), opting for media monitoring is a great way to go.